Kirby Dach: Montreal Canadiens (2022–present)

 Entering the 2023–24 season with high expectations, Dach was given two new wingers in Juraj Slafkovský, the Canadiens' first overall selection in 2022, and fellow 2019 draftee Alex Newhook, newly acquired from the Colorado Avalanche via trade.
 The trio performed strongly in their first game together, with Dach recording two assists.
 However, on October 14, Dach exited early on into just the second game of the season after being checked into the boards by Blackhawks defenceman Jarred Tinordi.
 It was later reported that he had torn both his anterior cruciate ligament (ACL) and medial collateral ligament (MCL), and required season-ending surgery.

 In the opening game of the 2024–25 season versus the Toronto Maple Leafs, Dach registered his 100th career NHL point.
 After posting 22 points through 57 games, it was announced on February 28, 2025 that he had undergone surgery to his right knee, bringing his season to a premature end.

 Collecting seven points (five goals, two assists) through his team's first 15 games of the 2025–26 season, Dach suffered a fractured foot during a game against the Boston Bruins on November 15.
 Thereafter, it was announced that he was expected to miss four to six weeks of action.
+He returned after missing 31 games, but would miss a further 11 games after an upper body injury in March.
+He ultimately appeared in 37 games in the regular season, with eight goals and seven assists, and saw his usage diminish over time.
+With the Canadiens qualifying to the 2026 Stanley Cup playoffs and playing the Tampa Bay Lightning in the first round, Dach saw his first postseason action since 2020.
+After making multiple errors leading to Lightning defender J. J. Moser's overtime-winning goal in game 2 of the series, Dach and his girlfriend were subject to significant social media harassment, drawing headlines.
+Despite speculation that he might be scratched from the roster, coach St. Louis retained Dach in the lineup for game 3.
+Dach had a goal and an assist in the 3–2 victory, with his line with Alexandre Texier and Zachary Bolduc contributing to all three Canadiens goals.